“He can break your heart with one cymbal crash.”

 AWARDS: The Greenfield Prize, Guggenheim Fellowship, NEA, NYSCA, NYFA, Franklin Furnace, The American Music Center, MCAF, Mid Atlantic Arts, NY State Music Fund, Lower Manhattan Cultural Council, The Jerome Foundation.

-RECORDINGS: Sony, Nonesuch, Palmetto, Gramavision, Enja, Thirsty Ear, New World, Ropeadope, Veal, Spacebone, RareNoise.
+RECORDINGS: Sony, Nonesuch, Palmetto, Gramavision, Enja, Thirsty Ear, New World, Ropeadope, RareNoise.

-MASTER CLASSES: Eastman School of Music, Walker Art Center, Art and Music Omi, Merano Jazz Festival and Academy, Princeton University, Cornish College of the Arts, Purchase College, Bard College, The New School.
+MASTER CLASSES: Princeton University, Eastman School of Music, Bard College, The New School, New York University, Walker Art Center, University of Washington, Art and Music Omi, Merano Italy Jazz Academy, Cornish College of the Arts, Purchase College, Istanbul University, Lausanne Jazz School, University of Perth

-RESIDENCIES: The Rockefeller Foundation Bellagio Center, The Hermitage Artist Retreat, Civitella Ranieri, Montalvo Art Center, eleven MacDowell Colony fellowships.
+RESIDENCIES: The Rockefeller Foundation Bellagio Center, The Hermitage Artist Retreat, Civitella Ranieri, Montalvo Art Center, nine MacDowell Colony fellowships.

-THEATER/DANCE/PERFORMANCE/ART: The Moscow Circus on Broadway, Theodora Skipitares, Andrea Kleine, Clarinda Mac Low, Aynsley Vandenbroucke, Benton-c Bainbridge, e-team.
+THEATER/DANCE/PERFORMANCE/ART: collaborations with Andrea Kleine, Daniel Fish, Clarinda Mac Low, Aynsley Vandenbroucke, Benton-c Bainbridge, e-team, The Moscow Circus on Broadway

 ODDITIES: actor, SATURDAY NIGHT LIVE, “The Mute Marine,” w/ William Shatner, 1984; as “The Drummer” in SHORT CUTS – Robert Altman, 1993.